Dirac-type Problem of Rainbow matchings and Hamilton cycles in Random Graphs: Introduction

 \subsection{Dirac-type problems}

 Arguably the two most studied objects in graph theory are \emph{perfect matchings} and \emph{Hamilton cycles}.
 A perfect matching in a graph $G=(V,E)$ is a collection of vertex-disjoint edges which covers $V$, and a Hamilton cycle is a cycle passing through all the vertices of $G$.
-As opposed to the problem of finding a perfect matching (if one exists) in a graph $G$ which has efficient (polynomial-time) resolutions, the analogous problem for Hamilton cycles is listed as one of the NP-hard problems by Karp \cite{karp1972reducibility}.
+For ensuring a perfect matching, the celebrated Hall's theorem \cite{hall1935representatives} and Tutte's theorem \cite{tutte1956theorem} each provides an equivalent statement.
+However, as opposed to the problem of finding a perfect matching (if one exists) in a graph $G$ which has efficient (polynomial-time) resolutions, the analogous problem for Hamilton cycles is listed as one of the NP-hard problems by Karp \cite{karp1972reducibility}.
 Therefore, as one cannot hope to find a Hamilton cycle efficiently, it is natural to study sufficient conditions which guarantee its existence.